git-077-Rvraj/Blogify/Readme.md

 Any more suggestions are always welcome in the PRs!

-## Technologies Used

-Some of the technologies used in the development of this web application are as follow:

--   [MongoDB Atlas](https://www.mongodb.com/cloud/atlas): It provides a free cloud service to store MongoDB collections.
--   [React.js](https://reactjs.org/): A JavaScript library for building user interfaces.
--   [Node.js](https://nodejs.org/en/): A runtime environment to help build fast server applications using JS.
--   [Express.js](https://expressjs.com/): A popular Node.js framework to build scalable server-side for web applications.
--   [Mongoose](https://mongoosejs.com/): An ODM(Object Data Modelling)library for MongoDB and Node.js
--   [Heroku](http://heroku.com/): A platform(PaaS) to deploy full stack web applications for free.
--   [JSON Web Tokens or JWTs](https://jwt.io/): A standard to securely authenticate HTTP requests
--   [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/): A popular framework for building responsive, mobile-first sites.

 It can be noted that React can be swapped out in favor of any other popular frontend framework like Vue, Angular, Svelte or Ember.
 The server side can be implemented using Deno/Koa, flask/Django and similarly the data can also be modelled using the similar idea but with a SQL type DB like PS-SQL or MSSQL.